ibowditch/userdocs/_build/html/_sources/administration.md.txt

 ##  Brigade specific settings

-If you have full admin privileges, under brigade Settings, you will see your own Brigade.
+If you have full admin privileges, under Brigade Settings, you will see your own Brigade.
 Select that and then you will see the following fields:

-Location - used in landing page
-Phone - used in landing page
-Bio - used?
+The following settings should be set before the system goes live for your brigade:

-### Season Start Date
+Season Start

-If you go to admin - Brigade Settings - then choose your brigade, you can set the following:

-1. Season Start: This sets the start of the period when member activity is calculated.
+: This sets the start of the period when member activity is calculated.
 The end is exactly 1 year (365 days, or 366 in a leap year) later.
 It should normally be set so that the end is just before the next AGM.
   The same date applies to all seasons, and the year part can be ignored.

+Vote Count Hours
-2. Vote Count Hours: check this if you want hours to be the default units in the Member Activity report.
+: Check this if you want hours to be the default units in the {ref}`Member Activity report<memb-act>`.
+If not checked, the default unit will be Events.
-   Should be checked for Ku-ring-gai, but eg. Westleigh count events instead.
 It's only a default, and either unit can still be selected in the Member Activity table.

-3. Vote threshold hours: our current rules require members to contribute 60 hours each season, so set that here.
+(set-vote-crit)=
+Vote threshold hours
+: This defines the number of Hours required to be eligible to vote in Brigade Elections.
+Voting Criteria are normally defined in the Brigade Constitution, and if Hours are defined there, set this value to match.

+Vote margin hours
-4. Vote margin hours: If a member is just below the Vote threshold hours, you can set this to show that they are nearly there (coloured yellow in the table).
-   I set this to 10 so if you are between 50-60 at the end of the season, you will show as yellow, if below 50 you will be red.
+: If a member is just below the Vote threshold hours, you can set this to show that they are nearly there (coloured yellow in the table).
+For example, if set to 10, with Voting Threshold at 60, if a member is between 50-60 at the end of the season, they will show as yellow, if below 50 they will be red.

-5. Vote threshold events, margin events: same as above, except used for events rather than hours.
+Vote threshold events/Vote margin events:
+: Same as Vote Threshold Hours, except used where events are the preferred units rather than Hours.

+Activity Types
-6. Activity Types: This sets the list of activities that are available when creating a new event.
-At the moment, it includes the full list that we used for the past 2 years, with Village being added as well.
+: This sets the list of activities that are available when creating a new event.
+Choose your selection from the large list available.
+These will then appear in the dropdown box as options for Activity Type when a {ref}`new event is created<kiosk-newevent>`.
-   You can make a smaller list by selecting only those you want (use the control key to do multiple selections).

   This doesn't affect existing events, and they retain their original activity type.

-   You can change this in future if you want to add other event types.
+  You can change this setting in future if you want to add other event types.

+Excluded activity types
-7. Excluded activity types: Any activity types selected here will be excluded from Member Activity calculations.
+: Any activity types selected here will be excluded from Member Activity calculations for voting eligibility.
-   At the moment, only Social/Personal are excluded, but this can be changed as needed.
+  Generally, only Social/Personal are excluded, but this can be changed as needed.

-### Activity types

-The original list of options for setting the type of an event contained around 40 categories, which was seen as too much by some brigades.
-To simplify this, brigade administrators can now set up a shorter list of options (in admin, under Brigade Settings), and any events created in future will be restricted to that shorter list.
-Past events will retain their original classification.

-Member activity: Currently, the Member Activity table shows hours contributed by each member during the specified season.
-This table can now be switched to show the number of events attended by members, as this is the method used by some brigades to assess activity.
-The season start date can also be changed by the brigade administrator (previously all brigades had to use the same date), as can the thresholds for attendance criteria for hours and number of events.

-These settings are available under admin:Brigade Settings.

-The Member Activity report can now show all activities that were previously excluded, if you check the box "Add Excluded Events".
-All events recorded during the season, without exception, will be shown in the table and included in the totals, even if you marked them as excluded in the Brigade Settings (see below).
-Unchecking the box will remove all excluded activity types.

-### Activity Type Groupings

-Activity types are organised in groups, and these groups are shown as headings in the Member Activity Report.
-If all event types in a group are excluded in Brigade Settings, and the check box "Add Excluded Events" is not checked, the group heading, eg. External, will not be shown in the Member Activity table.

-If you drill down on any item in the Member Activity table, it will show a list of events represented by that item.
-This page also has a "Show Excluded Events" check box, and if it is checked, it will show events that would normally be excluded in grey, otherwise, they will not be shown at all.

-The admin page for Brigade Settings has been tidied up.
-Activity Types for New Events shows the activity types that will appear in the drop down box when creating a new event.
-This list is now shown as checkboxes - check each item you want to appear when creating new events.
-The list also shows the group the activity belongs to, eg.  Additional: Meeting, belongs to group "Additional".

-Also in Brigade Settings, beside the Activity Types for New Events list is the list of Activity Types excluded from Member Activity Report.
-If you check an item in this list, all activities of this type will be excluded from the Member Activity Report.
-You would normally exclude Social: Social/Personal, but you can also exclude all Incidents, or External activities, or anything else you want.
-As noted above, activities that would normally be excluded (and not shown), can be revealed temporarily with the new "Add Excluded Events" button.

-### Setting Season Details

-(set-vote-crit)=
-### Setting Voting Criteria
+  There is a checkbox on the {ref}`Member Activity Table<memb-act>` labelled *Add Excluded Events*, that will include these events (they are excluded by default).
+If you drill down into one of the numbers, Excluded events will be shown in grey (normally they are not shown at all).

 ## Periodic Admin Procedures